Armenian diaspora: History

 The Armenian diaspora has been present for over 1,700 years.
 The Armenian diaspora is divided into two communities – the communities from Anatolia (or Western Armenia) and the communities from the Caucasus or Eastern Armenia (Armenia, Azerbaijan, Georgia, Iran, and other communities from the former Soviet Union).
-Some Armenians in Crimea and in the Polish-Lithuanian Commonwealth switched to Turkic Armeno-Kipchak language.
+Some Armenians in Crimea and in the Polish–Lithuanian Commonwealth switched to Turkic Armeno-Kipchak language.

-The modern Armenian diaspora was largely formed after World War I as a result of the Armenian genocide.
+The modern Armenian diaspora was largely formed during World War I as a result of the Armenian genocide.
 According to Randall Hansen, "Both in the past and today, the Armenian communities around the world have developed in significantly different ways within the constraints and opportunities found in varied host cultures and countries."

 In the fourth century, Armenian communities already existed outside Greater Armenia.
 Diasporic Armenian communities emerged in the Achaemenid and Sassanid empires, and they also defended the eastern and northern borders of the Byzantine Empire.
 In order to populate the less populated areas of Byzantium, Armenians were relocated to those regions.
 Some Armenians converted to Greek Orthodoxy while retaining Armenian as their primary language, whereas others remained in the Armenian Apostolic Church despite pressure from official authorities.
 A growing number of Armenians migrated to Cilicia during the course of the eleventh and twelfth centuries as a result of the Seljuk Turk invasions.
 After the fall of the kingdom to the Mamelukes and loss of Armenian statehood in 1375, up to 150,000 went to Cyprus, the Balkans, and Italy.
 The Armenian diaspora is also notable for its historical mercantile communities throughout Asia in the Middle Ages and in the Early Modern Period, in countries such as China, India, and Iran, many of whom rose to high positions within the various Asian royal courts.
 Although an Armenian diaspora existed during Antiquity and the Middle Ages, it grew in size due to emigration from the Ottoman Empire, Iran, Russia, and the Caucasus.